 Organizational and problem-solving skills: Demonstrated organizational and team-building skills in order to maintain effective and engaging interpersonal relationships and ability to foster patient/family, clinician and physician engagement.
 Initiative and the ability to work independently and interdependently.
 Self-directed.
 Well-developed critical-thinking skills and ability to problem-solve.
 Ability to manage multiple conflicting priorities.

 Communications and customer relations skills: Experience and skills in group facilitation techniques.
 Demonstrated ability to lead change in a complex environment based on sound principles.
 Flexibility and the ability to adjust to changing environments and expectations.

-Background check: A clear Criminal Background check, inclusive of a vulnerable sector search, is required to start.
+Background check: A clear Criminal Background check is required to start.
 If you have resided outside of Calgary in the past 12 months, you will need to contact the local police or RCMP detachment in your previous residential municipality to be able to obtain a full report.